 Here are five reasons why applying project management techniques to smaller projects can help achieve success:

 1. Create Order from Chaos – by defining a project plan you can help to reduce the level of chaos.
 Having a clear plan mapped out from start to finish helps everyone understand what is required.

 2. Clear Goals – by establishing project goals from the start everyone knows what they are working to, you have a common goal and vision and can more easily measure success.

 3. Encourages Teamwork – projects can bring people together in sharing a common goal and sharing ideas and knowledge.
 Collaboration is key for a successful project outcome.

 4. Schedule, Cost and Quality – by ensuring everyone is clear on when things need to be done, the budget available and the standard needed it means everyone knows what they are working to.

 5. Lessons Learnt – sometimes projects do fail, it is important to learn from project success and failure to ensure failure is not repeated and success is built upon.

-If you would like to learn how to apply project management techniques as part of your role then our Managing Smaller Projects course is just for you.
-We can run this for groups at your offices or we have a public programme run out of our Gatwick training venue, our next public programme date is 8 October.
+If you would like to learn how to apply project management techniques as part of your role then our Managing Smaller Projects course is just for you, view our Public Programme Dates, to see the next available training date for this course.

 Click on the link below to go to our website and see full details of this and other programmes that we run or feel free to email us on email@example.com to book your place or if you have any questions.